 Canon 6D Mark II vs G1X Mark III

-The Canon EOS 6D Mark II and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were officially introduced, respectively, in June 2017 and October 2017.
+The Canon EOS 6D Mark II and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and October 2017.
 The 6D Mark II is a DSLR, while the G1X Mark III is a fixed lens compact.
-The cameras are based on a full frame (6D Mark II) and an APS-C sensor.
-The 6D Mark II has a resolution of 26 megapixel, whereas the G1X Mark III provides 24 MP.
+The cameras are based on a full frame (6D Mark II) and an APS-C (G1X Mark III) sensor.
+The 6D Mark II has a resolution of 26 megapixels, whereas the G1X Mark III provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably smaller (44 percent) than the Canon 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.